 How do I get to bus stations and airports?

-Susquehanna's Office of Student Activities coordinates transportation for all semester breaks.
-Bus trips are organized throughout the year for an occasional getaway to nearby cities like New York, Philadelphia, D.C. and Baltimore.
+Learn more about the Transportation Services available to Susquehanna students.
+Additionally, bus trips are organized throughout the year for getaways to nearby cities like New York, Philadelphia, D.C. and Baltimore.

 When will I study abroad?